dlt-hub/dlt/docs/website/docs/dlt-ecosystem/visualizations/understanding-the-tables.md

 :::note

-Here we are using the `duckdb` destination, which is an in-memory database.
-Other database [destinations](../destinations) will behave similarly and have similar concepts.
+Here we are using the [DuckDb destination](../destinations/duckdb.md), which is an in-memory database.
+Other database destinations will behave similarly and have similar concepts.

 :::